 With practice, meditation can help to lessen the grip and identification you may have around anxiety.
 You begin to see, anxiety is just a set of physiological experiences and mental thoughts that you label as anxiety.
 It will pass with time.
 And that you are NOT your anxiety.

-If you’d like to learn more about ways of working with the anxious brain, please join me for a 1-hour online workshop on August 14th.
+If you’d like to learn more about ways of working with the anxious brain, please join me for a 1-hour online workshop — 3 Proven Ways of Overcoming Anxiety on February 15th.
 Learn more here.

 Here’s a short guided meditation to get you started.